openvinotoolkit/training_extensions/pytorch_toolkit/formula_recognition/README.md

 ...
 ```

-If this flag is set, full pipeline (PyTorch -> onnx -> Openvino IR) is running, else model is exported to ONNX only.
+If this flag is set, full pipeline (PyTorch -> onnx -> Openvino™ IR) is running, else model is exported to ONNX only.